 The gallbladder and the cholecystectomy

-The first thing you should know is that the gallbladder is a small organ that you can live without.
-Its function is storing the bile produced by the liver to digest the fats you eat.
+The first thing you should know is that the gallbladder is a small organ that, although it may not seem like it, is very important. ]One of its main functions is to store the bile produced by the liver to digest the fats you eat.

-Eating vegetables is really important.
-When you don’t have a gallbladder, keeping your gut clean becomes even more important.
+Eating vegetables is always really important.
+But when you don’t have a gallbladder, keeping your gut clean becomes even more important.
 Therefore, cooked vegetables are easier to digest and will help reduce the acidity caused by bile.